sjtalkar/milestone2_waterwells_deepnote/doc/assets/crops.md

 [Statewide Crop Mapping](https://data.cnra.ca.gov/dataset/statewide-crop-mapping) page, when running the `/eda/crops_classes.ipynb` or `/eda/crops_detailed.ipynb` notebook.
 The custom crop name-to-type mapping JSON file is likewise automatically downloaded from
-[a dedicated Github repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide additional files.
+[a dedicated GitHub repository](https://github.com/mlnrt/milestone2_waterwells_data) where we provide additional files.

 The datasets used for this analysis are the _Statewide Crop Mapping GIS Shapefiles_ datasets for the years 2014, 2016, 2018.
 All the files can be directly downloaded from the